Airbag Injury & Accident Attorney

-- Do I have a Product Liability Claim in the event of a replaced airbag was improperly installed?
+- Do I have a Product Liability Claim if airbag was improperly installed by the car dealership?

 - Can I sue an airbag manufacturer that installed a defective airbag in my vehicle?

-- Can I hold the insurance company liable for injuries, damages, or losses incurred due to third party negligence when replacing an airbag?
+- Can I hold the insurance company liable for injuries, damages, or losses from third party negligence when replacing an airbag?

 - Are airbags really safe?

 - Does Airbag software need to be updated regularly?